dmotts/yt-to-cloud-uploader/CONTRIBUTING.md

 # Contributing to YouTube to Cloud Uploader

+**TODO: Update the contributing guidelines**
+- Differentiate between frontend and backend contributions
+- Mention switch to uv

 Thank you for considering contributing to the **YouTube to Cloud Uploader** project!
 We appreciate your help in improving this application and making it more useful for everyone.

 ## How to Contribute